 The HRSCC specialty clinic is specifically designed for patients who have/had one of the following conditions:

-Please note: If you do not fit the above criteria, please contact our medical dermatology department at 617-764-2914.
-At this time, there is a significant wait time for new patient appointments.
+Please note: If you do not fit the patient eligibility criteria, , please contact our medical dermatology department at 617-726-2914.

 During an initial consultation, the patient's skin is examined by one of the clinic's co-directors and suspected skin cancers are addressed.
 Based on the patient's current skin cancer burden, history of previous skin cancers, and pre-cancers, degree of immune system compromise, and history of sun exposure, an action plan is put into place to address the following: